 - What kinds of jobs are you applying to?

 - Are you currently talking to other companies for an open role?

-When you get answers back, your recruiting system should score them so that you begin to see a natural hierarchy emerge.
-Chances are, your winning candidate is in this pool.
+When you get answers, your recruiting system should score them so that you begin to see a natural hierarchy emerge.
+Chances are that your winning candidate is in this pool.

 How Paycor Can Help